Sityaran/mazesdemonstration/README.md

 Mazes Demonstration
 ====================
-Utilizing python and pygame to visually demonstrate randmoized maze generation and algorithms that can be used to solve these mazes.
+Utilizing python and pygame to visually demonstrate randomized search algorithms to generate mazes and a variety of search algorithms that can be used to solve these mazes.

 Changelog
 -----------